Keksoj/stream_stuff_on_a_sozu_channel/progress.md

 This works.

-## Have the server responding and the client listening
+## How not to send and receive the response

 I'm trying this: